This vegan-friendly, dairy-free hasselback recipe with fresh chives and dried cranberries is the perfect accompaniment for a main course.

 Recipe from Vegan Christmas by Gaz Oakley (Quadrille, £15).

-What's your go-to vegan Christmas dinner recipe?
+What's your go-to vegan dinner recipe?
 Let us know by tweeting us @goodhomesmag or post a comment on our Facebook page.